- What does the Services for Students with Disabilities (SSD) office do?

 No. It is the student's responsibility to provide verification of disability to the university and to pay for evaluations/re-evaluations of disability.
 Frequently this type of service will be covered by your family health insurance.
 The SSD professional staff can provide information regarding local assessment resources.

-Documentation verifying your disability and need for accommodations must be submitted directly to the Services for Students with Disabilities (SSD) Office in Old Library 2136.
-After the SSD Office has reviewed this information and confirmed your status as an individual with a disability, you will be notified to schedule an intake appointment with the SSD Director or SSD Academic Coordinator.
+Documentation verifying your disability and need for accommodations must be submitted directly to the Services for Students with Disabilities (SSD) office in Centennial Hall 2106.
+After the SSD office has reviewed this information and confirmed your status as an individual with a disability, you will be notified to schedule an intake appointment with the SSD Director or SSD Academic Coordinator.
 At that time, a "Services and Accommodations Verification Form" will be completed specific to your disability-related needs.
 Procedures and additional forms to facilitate the provision of accommodations will also be provided.

 While an injury such as a broken bone is ideally temporary and not a permanent disability, it is a limitation and can affect your access to your education.